cuthalionn/Sudoku-/README.md

 http://www.math.cornell.edu/~mec/Summer2009/meerkamp/Site/Introduction.html

-The program takes the name of the file including the sudoku puzzles as argument.
+The program takes the name of the file including the sudoku puzzles as an argument.
 The format of the file is left same as it is given in the problem.
 A sample for format is as following.